Get

 • Higher Quality Ingredients – Buying directly from farmers means that Merrick can ensure the highest quality from their suppliers.
 The food remains fresh because there are fewer steps between the farm and your cat’s bowl.

-• Health You Can See – Merrick aims to provide the perfect combination of protein and fat combined with omega fatty acids and other ingredients to ensure that your cat not only feels good but looks great, too.
+• Health You Can See – Merrick aims to provide the perfect combination of protein and fat combined with omega fatty acids and other ingredients, to ensure that your cat not only feels good but looks great, too.

-• Crafted In Our Hereford Kitchen – Garth Merrick started his company by making treats for his dog from his kitchen in Hereford, England.
+• Crafted In Our Hereford Kitchen – Garth Merrick started his company by making treats for his dog from his kitchen in Hereford, Texas.
 The company continues to produce from this same kitchen today.

 • Merrick Gives Back – The company’s fifth mission is to give back and to help ensure the welfare of pets.
 They partner with local and national charities that protect the welfare of dogs and cats.